gsortan/e-commerce_storefront/README.md

 # 🛍️ E-commerce Storefront

 A full-stack e-commerice storefront web application built with Next.js and Javascript.
 Users can browse products, search items, manage a shopping cart, and complete purchases through Stripe, with authentication handled by Clerk and data persisted using Prisma.
-They can also see there order history.
+They can also see their order history.

 ## Demo Link:
 https://e-commercestorefrontprod.vercel.app